November 7 is National Canine Lymphoma Awareness Day

 Early Detection of Canine Lymphoma

 You must be taking your dog in for their regular check-ups.
 Early detection and treatment are essential to ensure a successful outcome for your four-legged friend.
 If canine lymphoma is suspected, your veterinarian will ask you about your dog’s health history, including any symptoms you have seen.
 Be sure to tell them everything you can think of because this will help your veterinarian diagnose the disease more effectively.

+How your vet will diagnose lymphoma?
 Suppose your vet thinks what you have described are signs of lymphoma.
 In that case, your dog will undergo a full physical exam, including lab tests, to determine blood cell counts and look for other biochemical indicators of disease.
 Sometimes, fluid from the lymph node is collected and analyzed to assess the type of lymphoma more accurately.
 X-rays, ultrasound exams, and other forms of diagnostic imaging may also be performed.
 Ultimately, your veterinarian will be able to determine whether cancer is present, and if so, what type and which organs or systems are affected and how they will proceed in fighting the lymphoma.

 Lymphoma is Not Curable - YET!